MedAnd/Minio.ServiceFabric/README.md

 Install-Package Minio.ServiceFabric
 ```

 Before you publish to Service Fabric though, make sure to check the ApplicationManifest.xml file.
-The InstanceCount should both be set to -1 (SingletonPartition).
+The InstanceCount should be set to -1 (SingletonPartition).

 ### Configure Service Fabric Minio
 Open the ServiceManifest.xml file found in Minio.ServiceFabricPkg folder and in the EntryPoint section elect to run Minio in either Gateway or Server mode.